 I would love to weave through the souks and spice markets by day and enjoy sundowners with a rooftop view by dusk.
 All while listening to the sounds of the call to prayer echoing over the city of course!

-I dream of hitching a ride into the desert atop a camel and exploring the back alleys of the blue city of Essaouira, winding my way through the medina maze of Fez and sipping a cup of mint tea while people watching in the markets of Marrakesh.
+I dream of hitching a ride into the desert atop a camel and exploring the back alleys of the blue city of Essaouira, winding my way through the medina maze of Fez and sipping a cup of mint tea while people watching in the markets of Marrakech.
+(Annika’s Instaguide to Marrakech will make you fall head over heels!)
 And of course, paying homage to my favourite film in Casablanca!

 2. Travel back in time in Egypt